 Kings Mountain National Military Park is a great place to visit with your family and makes a good pit stop if you are traveling along I-85.
 The park has extensive hiking trails and a family-friendly 1.5 mile Battlefield Trail.

 Park at the Visitor Center, where you can view a movie about the battle (best for ages 8 and up) and visit a small museum to help bring the battle to life.
-Due to COVID-19 restrictions, the Visitor Center is currently closed, however rangers are available at the site from 10 am – 3 pm, Wednesday – Friday.

 The main attraction to see at the park is the Battlefield Trail, which winds up and down the small mountain.
 Be sure to download the trail tour app before your visit.